nature613/hadoop-mapreduce-examples/README.md

 job.setReducerClass(TreesReducer.class);
 ```

 Because the only information we will require is the district number, all we need is a `Text` key (that will contain the name of the district) with a `null` (`NullWritable`) value.
 By default, because of the way the MapReduce programming model works, all the keys will be made distinct, and we will get an `Iterable` of `NullWritable` instances aggregated.
-We can then just return the keys
+We can then just return the keys, as they will all be the distinct districts

 ```
 job.setOutputKeyClass(Text.class);